Certora/Documentation/docs/ref-manual/cvl/invariants.md

 While verifying an invariant, the Prover checks two things.
 First, it checks that the invariant is established after the constructor.
-Second, it checks that the invariant holds after the execution of any contract method, assuming that it held before the method was executed.
+Second, it checks that the invariant holds after the execution of any contract method, assuming that it held before the method was executed (if it does hold, we say the method *preserves* the invariant).

 If an invariant always holds at the beginning of every method call, it is always safe to assume that it is true.
 The